metalcarratt/ministry/fun/pember/intro.md

 The devout reader of prophecy will at least by able to see this and so, when the close of this age comes as a snare upon those who dwell on the earth, he will be prepared and undismayed.

+### Third - a knowledge of the purpose of God conforms our will to His and leads to sanctification
+Lastly prophecy reveals the mind and will of God.
+Is this a small thing?
+If we have been justified in Christ then we need daily sanctification and even more, transformation to the image of God.
+For that, what better thing to have than a revelation of His mind and purpose for us and the earth of which we dwell?
+To know how he evaluates the things around us and His judgement on them.

+Should we not spend time to know this, to shape our wishes, hopes and aspirations on this?
+To align our whole mind with it and use every way to spread this knowledge to all men?
+Should we not prepare ourselves and others for that future we will enter, either after our death or together when our Lord and Saviour returns?